 At low ambient outdoor air temperatures, the fan motor will cycle as a means of controlling the system's head pressure to protect the system from evaporator coil freeze conditions.
 The process for this system is as follows: If the liquid pressure falls below 275 PSI, the condenser fan will turn off.
 The fan will remain off while the compressor remains running, allowing the head pressure to build up.
 Once the liquid pressure reaches 350 PSI, the fan will then turn back on at the appropriate speed.
-At lower ambient outdoor temperatures, this may cycle regularly as normal operation.
-In some cases, in higher wind prone areas, the condenser fan may stay off for prolonged durations due to low liquid pressures.

-FIGURE 40 Liquid Pressure Control Setpoint
+FIGURE 42 Liquid Pressure Control Setpoint